jonathanputra23/React-Store-Transactions/README.md

 - View the cart's total price and individual item subtotals
 - Proceed to checkout and log transactions
 - View transaction history
-- Apply promotions and discounts
+- Apply promotions and discounts (To be added)

 ## Getting Started
 ### Prerequisites